nubara300/crayon-system-design/Readme.md

 ## Business Model

 Crayon operates two types of sales businesses: Channel and Direct.
 Direct customers purchase and utilize software directly from Crayon, while re-sellers buy software from Crayon to sell to their customers (end-customers).
-End-customers can set up management accounts to access services, with each account capable of running multiple services.
+End-customers can set up management accounts to access services, with each account capable of subscribing to multiple services.

 ## Data Model